 The process to challenge a statewide initiated measure or referred measure is to submit an affidavit within 30 days after the petition has been filed with the Secretary of State's office.
 Details for the affidavit can be found at SDCL 2-1-17.1.

-Within thirty days after a statewide petition for an initiated constitutional amendment, initiated measure, or referendum has been validated and filed, any interested person who has researched the signatures contained on the petition may submit an affidavit to the Office of Secretary of State to challenge the petition.
-The affidavit shall include an itemized listing of each specific deficiency in question.
+Not more than thirty days after a statewide petition for an initiated amendment to the Constitution, initiated measure, or referred law has been validated and filed, any interested person who has researched the signatures contained on the petition may submit a sworn affidavit to the Office of Secretary of State to challenge the petition.
+The sworn affidavit shall include each specific deficiency OTHER THAN the following:

 (1) Signer does not live at address listed on the petition;